dev-sundas/todolist/README.md

 #### Html code for add function

-> This is html code for adding a "add" button in to-do list
+> This is a html code for adding a "add" button in to-do list

 ```
 <div class="row">